NY Common Pantry

 - Purpose

-- The CCS grant will continue to support Project Diginity which offers homeless and vulnerable New Yorkers access to financial and psycho-social resources to help them find stability that is sustainable.
+- The CCS grant was used to support Project Diginity which offers homeless and vulnerable New Yorkers access to financial and psycho-social resources to help them find stability that is sustainable.

 - Amount